Medal Citation: 2022 Carnegie Medal of Philanthropy

-Lynn Schusterman serves as chair emerita of Charles and Lynn Schusterman Family Philanthropies.
-She and her late husband, Charles, began their family foundation in Tulsa, Oklahoma, in 1987.
-Through her philanthropy over the past four decades, she has been recognized as a proud supporter of Israel, the Jewish people, and her family’s hometown of Tulsa, as an advocate for addressing child abuse and neglect, as a champion of educational opportunities for all young people, and as a pioneering funder of inclusion and equality.
+Lynn Schusterman began the family foundation with her husband in Tulsa, Oklahoma, in 1987.
+Through her philanthropy, she has been recognized as a proud supporter of Israel, the Jewish people, and her family’s hometown of Tulsa; as an advocate for addressing child abuse and neglect; as a champion of educational opportunities for all young people; and as a pioneering funder of inclusion and equality.
 In 2011, Lynn Schusterman signed the Giving Pledge, a promise by the world’s wealthiest individuals and families to dedicate the majority of their wealth to charitable causes.

-Over the past three decades, the Schusterman family has given more than $2 billion through their philanthropy.
+Over more than three decades, the Schusterman family has given more than $2 billion through their philanthropy.
 Among their many investments, they founded the Haruv Institute in Israel to provide training for professionals to address child abuse and neglect.
 They helped launch Repair the World to mobilize young Jewish adults and their communities through service and volunteerism.
 They have supported teacher development and the recruitment of teachers of color as part of their broader commitment to strengthening the U.S. education system.
 They are also major investors in Historically Black Colleges and Universities (HBCUs) and criminal justice reform, including through their partnership with the Blue Meridian donor collaborative.
-Furthermore, the Schustermans invest deeply in the leadership and equality of women and girls, including through their involvement in the Collaborative for Gender + Reproductive Equity, and they have worked to help preserve safe, free, and fair access to voting.
+The Schustermans also invest deeply in the leadership and equality of women and girls, including through their involvement in the Collaborative for Gender + Reproductive Equity, and they have worked to help preserve safe, free, and fair access to voting.